What are Altcoins, Comprehensive Guide For Beginners

 Understanding Altcoins

 Altcoins is derived from the two words ‘alternative’ and ‘coin,’ which are generally used to comprise all cryptocurrencies and tokens that are not Bitcoin.
 They belong to the blockchains that they were explicitly designed for.
-Many Altcoins are a ‘fork’ or splitting of a blockchain that is not compatible with the original chain—Bitcoin and Ethereum.
+Best Altcoins are a ‘fork’ or splitting of a blockchain that is not compatible with the original chain—Bitcoin and Ethereum.

 As explained earlier, these forks usually occur when a group of developers have a different vision for their coins and leave to make their coins.
 Aside from this, there are several other reasons too.